 DIY and done!
 Just like that you've got an easy way to hide the eyesore of car clutter and keep everything from taking over your floorboards and car seats.
 You can actually use your car for what it's meant for now, transporting people from place to place!
 Hooray!

 Now that we've conquered one car + kids dilemma, if someone wants to share an easy way to clean and sanitize a car seat….
 Please share!
 I'm afraid of what's hiding in the crevices of ours.
-Like truly fearful of what we might find.
+My friend leases her car and she's also worried about the cleanliness of her car!!
+I was quite surprised when she told me that leasing has come down in price.
 Oh well, that's another DIY, another day.
 I'm off to pick-up my pumpkin from preschool and cash in the coins I found hiding in the car on a couple of milkshakes.

 For more DIY inspiration and Made It Mine projects, head over to the Esurance Instagram page.